kyle0r/recursive-downloader/README.md

 ## InfoSec and Privacy
 As with any technology choice, there are pros and cons.
 As I was writing the README for this project, I went down a HTTP InfoSec rabbit hole.
 I have published my in-depth research on HTTP privacy and security concerns on the the Handy to know Shizzle Blog [Research on HTTP privacy and security concerns](https://coda.io/@ff0/handy-to-know-shizzle/research-on-http-privacy-and-security-concerns-7)
 # Side quest?
-I would consider the code and code docs in this repo to be a fairly holistic capture of how to write a basic web spider using `CasperJS`.
+I would consider the code and code docs in this repo to be a fairly holistic capture of how to write a basic web spider using `CasperJS` [🔗](https://web.archive.org/web/20220327030709/https://casperjs-dev.readthedocs.io/en/latest/).
 The knowledge and experience gained over the years of development could be consumed and applied to speed up similar or forked projects.
 Sharing this knowledge was one of my motivations for publishing the project.

-In particular, if you study the code docs in `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js), you should be in a strong position to understand `CasperJS`, what it can do from a website navigation perspective, and its limitations.
+In particular, if you study the code docs in `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js), you should be in a strong position to understand `CasperJS` [🔗](https://web.archive.org/web/20220327030709/https://casperjs-dev.readthedocs.io/en/latest/), what it can do from a website navigation perspective, and its limitations.
 There is extensive documentation on how I achieved the recursive behaviour with `CasperJS`.
 It was challenging at first because of the async nature of some of the `CasperJS` functions.
 Overall, there is a considerable amount of links and citations to reference documentation and examples.

 The knowledge captured in `/docs/NOTES.txt` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/docs/NOTES.txt) should also provide some useful insights and cover some of the challenges I faced and how I overcame them, in particular how I kept the utility running through numerous Linux distro upgrades over the years.